 - Secure coding

-- The controls now also have five types of ‘attribute’ to make them easier to categorise:
+- In ISO 27002, the controls now also have five types of ‘attribute’ to make them easier to categorise:

 - Control type (preventive, detective, corrective)